Marcus Reno: Battle of the Little Bighorn

 Concerned with their seeming indifference to Custer's situation and not waiting for orders, Captain Thomas Weir rode north about a mile toward the sound of gunfire to the present-day Weir Point, followed by his company.
 There they could see dust and smoke some three miles farther north.
 They first assumed it was some of Custer's men.
 As they watched, however, they saw warriors emerging from the smoke, heading toward them, "thick as grasshoppers in a harvest field".

 Soon Benteen arrived.
 Looking at the situation, he realized this was "a hell of a place to fight Indians."
 He decided they should retreat to their original position, now called the "Reno-Benteen defense site" or simply "Reno Hill".
 Meanwhile, Captain McDougall had arrived at the site with the packtrain.
 Lieutenant Edward Mathey years later told Walter Camp that Reno greeted them holding up a bottle of whiskey and calling out, "I got half a bottle yet."
 McDougall found Reno disoriented, perhaps suffering from shock, certainly taking no interest in their precarious situation.
 He urged Benteen to "take charge and run the thing."
 Benteen quickly established a horseshoe-shaped defensive perimeter on the bluffs near where he and Reno had met earlier.
 They were attacked immediately and throughout the rest of the day.

 As night fell the attack slackened off, while the Lakota village was alive with celebration.
 About 2:30 a.m., two rifle shots signaled a resumption of the attack.
 The firing resumed at dawn and continued until late in the afternoon, when the soldiers saw the distant village being broken up and the tribes moving south.
 The next morning, the 27th, the surviving troops moved closer to the river, where General Alfred Terry and Colonel John Gibbon and their forces found them.
 Thirteen survivors were awarded the Medal of Honor for their bravery in the battle.
 For Reno, criticism was his only reward.
 Between 1868 and 1878 the Army conducted nineteen attacks on Indian villages.
-Only one was unsuccessful: Reno's (not counting Custer's, which was not merely unsuccessful, but disastrous).
+Only two were unsuccessful: Reno's and Custer's, which was not merely unsuccessful, but disastrous.